 Speaking of efficiency, I do not recommend adding a hand-throttle to this kit.
 There is nothing wrong with a hand-throttle, but if you like that, the BBS02 has a huge global community that can help you with any issue.

-One of the benefits of the TSDZ2 is that it is designed to use a PAS mode, where only pedaling applies added power from the motor.
+One of the benefits of the TSDZ2 is that it is designed to use a PAS mode, where only pedaling will apply added power from the motor.
 This is the single greatest method to ensure you get a fantastic amount of miles from your battery pack, and that means you can use a very small, light, and affordable pack.
 Most users are reporting more than two miles per amp-hour, so the 7.5-Ah 56V EGO pack (available at Home Depot hardware stores), would provide over 15 miles.

 One TSDZ2 Quirk